MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-12-23-mike-keneally-andy-west.markdown

 MK: I don’t mean to make you ask all the questions, but I’m enjoying this process.
 {: .interviewee }

 AW: Ok cool.
 We’ve all...you know, people who have...I don’t want to say ‘studied music’, but sort of watched the evolution of players and musicianship over time.
 So in that time period when you were talking about, to actually discover a great musician was something that happened almost by serendipity or through some kind of filtered process of editorializing.
-I remember the first time I ever heard of [Mahavishnu Orchestra](https://en.wikipedia.org/wiki/Mahivishnu_Orchestra), for example, was in [Creem Magazine](https://en.wikipedia.org/wiki/Creem).
+I remember the first time I ever heard of [Mahavishnu Orchestra&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Mahivishnu_Orchestra), for example, was in [Creem Magazine&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Creem).
 {: .interviewer }

 MK: It’s amazing that that’s where you went, because that’s...when you said that I precisely went to the first time I saw Mahavishnu Orchestra.